ue22-p25/backend-flask-chatapp/STEPS/12/app.py-readme.md

 plus, on top of that, the approach here makes even more sense, in that the logic for retrieval this time is a little more complex, and **should not be duplicated**

-### the template

-the template is created with 2 variables:

-- `user`: the details about the user, that we get .. wait for it .. from the `/api/users/<id>` endpoint
-- `messages`: the messages for the user, that we get from the `/api/messages/with/<id>` endpoint

-in this first version we just display the messages, we'll add a prompt area later on

 ### other caveats

 at this point, the main default is, we don't see incoming messages as they are